Business

 Calories5 (without additives)2-5 (without additives)

-CremaNone (diluted)Present in French press but not in drip coffee
+CremaNone (diluted)Present in French press

-*Varies by bean type and brewing method.
+*Varies by bean type and method.

+The traditional Americano is made by combining espresso and hot water, creating a balanced flavor that’s less intense than a straight shot.
+While both are coffee drinks, their preparation styles set them apart.
 The bold intensity of espresso defines an Americano, while drip and immersion brewing give black coffee its fuller-bodied character.

 Key growth drivers